PHD IN THEOLOGY

 Admission Overview

 We envision a small program that permits us to dedicate resources to fulfilling program outcomes responsibly.
 Consequently, we admit four funded full-time students, selected competitively, to the program per year.
-We also admit a limited number of select self-funded full-time and part-time students.
+We also may admit a limited number of select self-funded full-time and part-time students in certain years.

 We will review all completed applications for full-time studies in January and aim to notify you of the status of your application during the course of February.
 We will notify applicants for part-time studies of the status of their applications by mid-April.